Japanese language: Consonants

 The phonotactics of Japanese are relatively simple.
 The syllable structure is (C)(G)V(C), that is, a core vowel surrounded by an optional onset consonant, a glide //j// and either the first part of a geminate consonant (っ/ッ, represented as Q) or a moraic nasal in the coda (ん/ン, represented as N).

-The nasal is sensitive to its phonetic environment and assimilates to the following phoneme, with pronunciations including /[ɴ, m, n, ɲ, ŋ, ɰ̃]/.
+The alveolar nasal is sensitive to its phonetic environment and assimilates to the following phoneme, with pronunciations including /[ɴ, m, n, ɲ, ŋ, ɰ̃]/.
 Onset-glide clusters only occur at the start of syllables but clusters across syllables are allowed as long as the two consonants are the moraic nasal followed by a homorganic consonant.